realbakari/website/content/home/about.md

 +++
 # Welcome!

-👋 I write, create, collaborate and solve problems.
-I love learning new things, and I'm particularly interested in emerging technology, community building, and entrepreneurship
+👋 I write, create, collaborate, and solve problems.
+I love learning new things, and I'm particularly interested in emerging technology, community building, and entrepreneurship.
+[Learn more here](https://www.youtube.com/watch?v=p_1xejX5PAQ&feature=youtu.be) \[Self-Introduction Video Link\]

-Welcome to my portfolio where you can learn more about my skills, experience and current position and project that I am currently working or have completed.
+Welcome to my portfolio where you can learn more about my skills, experience, and current position and project that I am currently working or have completed.

 Interested in working together?
 Reach me at [bakari@mentorsoutreach.org](mailto:bakari@mentorsoutreach.org "Email")